 A portion of the tail of a prehistoric reptile is discovered in Denmark.
 It regenerates into the entire reptile, which proceeds to destroy buildings and property and generally make a nuisance of itself.
 It can fly, swim, and walk, and has impenetrable scales, which makes it difficult to kill.
-Written by

 Paul White <email@example.com>

 Spænding og sjov - charme og chok

 See more »

 The paperback novelization, by Dean Owen, was peppered with gratuitous sexual content.
 Director/screenwriter Sid Pink was so enraged that he sued the publisher, Monarch Books.
 See more